 To respond appropriately to events that may greatly affect the corporate activities of the Company, the Risk Management Guidelines were defined, containing categories of specific types of risk that may occur, and a controlling division and emergency contact structure are maintained.
+During the fiscal year under review, the Risk Management Guidelines were revised in order to speed up the response in the event of a crisis and to strengthen supervisory functions.
 Meetings of the Risk Management Committee as defined by the above guidelines and various other meetings related to risks are held periodically and as required, and report to the Board of Directors.